santex/active-memory-front/README.md

   ☞ [short term goal]

-  To implement the properties of the concept into a generic db environment. to reduce the distance to information and the energie required to get there.
+  To implement the properties of the concept into a generic db environment. to reduce the distance to information and the energy required to get there.

   Accessing the full potential of data networks in a passive way

   ☞ [long  term goal]

+    creating better data from data automatically fitness regulated

+    (data procreation)

+    (data symbiosis)

   ☞ [anticipated emergence]